To Ritter Observatory home

 42 5285 - 5339

-In a one-hour integration in good conditions, spectra with signal-to-noise ratios of 100 or better per pixel are routinely obtained for stars as faint as V = 5.5.
-Fainter stars can be observed with correspondingly lower signal-to-noise ratio.
+In a one-hour integration in good conditions, spectra with signal-to-noise ratios of 100 or better per pixel were routinely obtained for stars as faint as V = 5.5.
+Fainter stars were observed with correspondingly lower signal-to-noise ratio.
+Repeated observations of IAU radial-velocity standard stars, mostly 5-minute exposures, gave a standard deviation of about 0.2 to 0.6 km s-1, depending on the star.
+The standard epsilon Leo consistently gave the smallest standard deviations.
+Most radial velocity standards are slightly variable.

 Low-Dispersion Spectrograph (LDS)

-At R = 6,000, the useful spectral range is about 700 Å, e.g., at H alpha, 6100 to 6700 Å. Currently we are obtaining spectra of stars down to V = 8 in an hour's integration, but experience is still too limited to quote a typical signal-to-noise ratio.
+At R = 6,000, the useful spectral range is about 700 Å, e.g., at H alpha, 6100 to 6700 Å. With our previous camera, we obtained spectra of stars down to V = 8 in an hour's integration, but experience is still too limited to quote a typical signal-to-noise ratio.

 Spectrographs: Technical Information